Before you go

 Almaty

 Leave Almaty early — ideally before 06:00 — to reach the lake well before afternoon.
 The route heads east on the A-3 highway (Almaty–Bishkek road) before turning onto the A-351 toward Kegen; the first two hours are broad paved highway through steppe.
 Fill the tank before leaving the city and withdraw enough cash for park fees, local driver hire, and any incidentals.
-Confirm your border zone permit is in hand, and have your passport accessible rather than buried in a bag.
+Check current border-zone requirements before you go — as of 2024–2025 a passport is enough for the checkpoint near Saty — and have your passport accessible rather than buried in a bag.

 Stop 2